-Creating a Super Garden with SPV Soils Raised Garden Bed Mix
+Creating a Super Garden With SPV Soils Raised Garden Bed Mix

 by Craig Kolodge Ph.D. (aka Dr. K)

-Locating the garden
+Locating the Super Garden

 When planning a new garden, keep in mind that vegetable crops must have at least 8 hours of direct sun each day and should be planted where the soil drains well.

 Preparing Your Raised Garden Bed

 When building a raised bed garden, don’t skimp on the soil.
 Use a minimum of 12 inches of San Pasqual Valley Soils’ Raised Garden Bed Mix which has been specially formulated to provide an optimal ratio of water, air and composted materials containing slow release nutrients for plant development.

 The best way to get your plants off to a great start is by adding a supplemental source of nitrogen fertilizer at the time of planting.
 See below suggestions on how to do this.

 Apply 1 pound of ammonium sulfate (21- 0-0) per 100 square feet (10 feet by 10 feet) and thoroughly mix into top 3 inches of soil before planting.
 Then sprinkle 1 tablespoon of ammonium sulfate around each plant every 3 weeks and water it in.
 Do not add too much ammonium sulfate, and do not put it too close to the plants as It can seriously damage them.
 This fertilizer is also an excellent source of sulfur (24%), an important essential element for optimum plant development.

 Or, apply 3 to 4 pounds of an organic slow-release fertilizer like feather meal (12-0-0) per 100 square feet of garden bed area and thoroughly mix into the top 3 inches of soil. incorporate 2 tablespoon of feather meal around each plant every 3 weeks and water it in.
 You can also apply a compost tea drench at the time of fertilizing with the feather meal.